YaleSTC/reservations/user-doc.md

 If you're an employee that oversees Reservation checkins and checkouts, you're a Checkout Person.
 You might want to read more about:

+* Checking In Equipment
+* Checking Out Equipment
+* Common Reservation Issues

+If you're using Reservations to occasionally check items out, you're a Patron.
+You might want to read more about:

 <ul>
 {% for page in site.pages %}
   {% if page.layout == 'user-page' %}